bastianX6/accounts/README.md

 # accounts
-This is another attempt to build an entire app using SwiftUi across all apple devices
+This is another attempt to build an entire app using SwiftUI across all apple devices